Facilitation as a design act

 |---|---|---|

-A mid-sized university faculty had committed to developing a professional learning series for academic staff on inclusive assessment.
-The brief was clear on the surface: six workshops, ninety minutes each, designed to help faculty understand the principles of Universal Design for Learning and apply them to their assessment practices.
-The timeline was set.
-The participants were identified — a mix of tenured faculty, contract instructors, and professional staff in learning design roles.
+A mid-sized university faculty had commissioned a professional learning series for academic staff on inclusive assessment: six workshops, ninety minutes each, focused on Universal Design for Learning (UDL) and its application to assessment practice.
+The timeline was set, and the participants identified — a mix of tenured faculty, contract instructors, and learning design staff.

-The first thing the facilitation team did was sit with the brief rather than design to it.
-Not because the brief was wrong, but because briefs of this kind — professional development on inclusive practice, delivered to faculty, in an institution — carry a great deal of unstated content.
-Who had decided that assessment was the entry point?
-What had happened that made this a priority now?
-Which faculty were in the room, and whose presence — or absence — would shape what could be said?
+The facilitation team's first step was to sit with the brief rather than design immediately to it.
+Briefs of this kind carry significant unstated content: who decided that assessment was the entry point, what had happened to make this a priority now, and whose presence or absence in the room would shape what could be said.

-These questions matter not as procedural due diligence but as facilitation practice.
 The design of any learning environment begins before the first session.
-It begins with the questions you ask before you agree to what you've been asked to do.
+It begins with the questions asked before agreeing to what has been requested.

-Conversations with the faculty's equity and inclusion office, with several department chairs, and with two disability services coordinators surfaced a different picture than the brief implied.
-The immediate trigger for the series was a formal complaint from a student cohort — primarily students with disabilities and students whose first language was not English — about assessment practices in a cluster of required courses.
-The complaint had been resolved through individual accommodation processes, but those processes had been slow, inconsistently applied, and experienced by several students as requiring them to repeatedly justify needs that were already documented.
+Conversations with the faculty's equity office, several department chairs, and disability services coordinators revealed a different picture than the brief implied.
+The immediate trigger was a formal complaint from a student cohort — primarily students with disabilities and students whose first language was not English — about assessment practices in required courses.
+The complaint had been resolved through individual accommodation processes, but those processes had been slow and inconsistently applied, and several students had experienced them as requiring repeated justification of needs already documented.

-The faculty leadership had responded by commissioning the professional development series.
-This was a genuine attempt to address a systemic problem.
-It was also, without careful facilitation design, likely to fail in a specific way: academic staff arriving to a workshop on "inclusive assessment" in the wake of a formal complaint would arrive with their defenses activated — whatever the facilitators intended, some participants would experience it as being told they had done something wrong.
+The faculty leadership had responded by commissioning the professional development series — a genuine attempt to address a systemic problem.
+Without careful facilitation design, however, it was likely to fail in a specific way: staff arriving to a workshop on inclusive assessment in the wake of a complaint would arrive with defenses activated.
+Whatever the facilitators intended, some participants would experience it as being told they had done something wrong.

 This is a facilitation problem, not a content problem.
-The content of inclusive assessment practice is well-established.
-The challenge is designing a learning environment in which people who feel implicated can genuinely engage rather than become defensive — and in which the emotional and relational dimensions of that engagement are held, not managed away.
+The content of inclusive assessment practice is well established.
+The challenge is designing a learning environment in which people who feel implicated can genuinely engage rather than become defensive.

 Designing the arc